MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-speech.md

 ---
-title: Add speech recognition | Microsoft Docs
+title: Add speech recognition to a bot | Microsoft Docs
-description: Teach your bot to listen to and process spoken input, convert speech to text, and even identify user voiceprints with the Bot Framework and Cognitive Services.
+description: Enable your bot to listen to and process spoken input, convert speech to text, and even identify user voiceprints with the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand
 manager: rstand
-ms.topic: intelligence-speech-article
+ms.topic: article
 ms.prod: bot-framework
 ms.date:
 ms.reviewer: rstand

 ROBOTS: Index, Follow
 ---

-# How to add speech recognition
+# Add speech recognition to a bot

-> [!TIP]
-> You can find detailed documentation, developer guides, and API reference for Cognitive Services on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">Cognitive Services documentation site</a>.

-## Speech API examples for bots

 The Speech APIs enable your bots to parse audio and extract useful information from voice input.
 For example, bots can identify the presence of certain words or access the transcribed text to perform an action.
 On messaging channels that support voice input, bots can leverage the Speech APIs to recognize what users are saying, rather than relying on text messages.
 The Speaker Recognition APIs can be used as a means to identify or even authenticate users through their unique voiceprint.